onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 > Let’s be fair to Globalize; the library is meant to be used with another tool; The [globalize-compiler](https://github.com/globalizejs/globalize-compiler).
 The globalize-compiler embeds only the required parts of the library and CLDR data.
 Since we don’t know in advance what we’re going to translate or in which language, we cannot apply this optimization.

-Due to the breadth of topics our team handles, we couldn’t take the time to optimize the size of this library, but I was pretty curious to explore the field in my free time for three reasons:
+I was pretty curious to explore the field for three reasons:

 1. [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) APIs can now replace CLDR data, such as [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) (supported by some browsers in 2013) and [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules#browser_compatibility) (added in 2017).
 2. Intl.MessageFormat does not exist yet.
 It is currently a draft but will support MessageFormat 2, which won’t be backward compatible.